ritish-behera/VSD-PhysicalDesign/README.md

 1. Module-1 : Inception of OpenSOurce EDA Tools and Skywater 130 nm PDK
 2. Module-2 : FloorPlanning, PowePlanning, Placement and Introduction to Library Cell Characterization
 3. Module-3 : Design Library Cell Using MAGIC Layout and NGSPICE Characterization
-4. Module-4 : Pre-layout Timing Analysis and Importance of Good Clock Tree
+4. Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis Using TritonCTS
 5. Module-5 : Final Steps for RTL2GDS Using triton-ROUTE and openSTA

 ## Introduction